Lycol50/ChillZone-PH-Bot/README.md

 ### Commands 🎉

-The bot has simple commands only, Because this bot was for our Server only.
+The bot has simple commands, Because this bot was for our Server only.
 But i decided to Open Source it

 * 🎵 **Music**: `play`
 (__Currently Working on Some commands__)